Moo-Ack-Productions/MCprep/README.md

 - **Step 2:** Make sure all elements of the rig, ie all armatures, body parts, and extra objects, are added to a single group inside your rig file.
 The name of this group is what will appear under the shift-a menu, and typically matches the name of the file if there is just one rig per blend file.
 - **Step 3:** Optional but useful, rename the root bone of the rig to one of [MAIN, root, base], used for relocation.
 Additionally, make the armature for animation named [name].arma where [name] exactly matches the name of the group.
 This is used for auto-proxying of the armature and relocation methods.
 - **Step 4:** Optional, if you have a custom script for the rig, save it as an external file whose name matches the blend file exactly, but with .py instead of .blend, place this in the same folder as the blend file.
-- **Step 5:** Either from Blender Preferences > Addon > MCprep preferences panel > "Select/Install Mobs" or from the MCprep tab mob spawner menu "install [name]"" buttons, click to select the blend file and install it!
+- **Step 5:** Either from Blender Preferences > Addon > MCprep preferences panel > "Install file for mob spawning" or from the MCprep 3D view tab, go to spawner > mob > menu "Install new mob".
+From there, use the file browser to select the blend file and install it!
-- **Alternative:** To specify a different, custom folder in a location of your choosing for mob spawning, simply change the "Rig Folder" path in the MCprep spawning tab (saved to blend file), or save a new default in the addon's preferences (becomes the default for all new blend scenes)
+- **Alternative:** To specify a different, custom folder in a location of your choosing for mob spawning, simply change the "Mob spawner folder" path in the MCprep mob spawner advanced section (this setting is saved to blend file), or save a new default in the addon's preferences (becomes the default for all new blend scenes).
 - Note: all groups inside installed blend files will appear for mob spawning.
 A large number of rigs will currently slow down the shift-A menu displaying the spawnable rigs (will be improved in the future).
 Note that after installing a blend file, you do *not* need to save user preferences to use it in future blender sessions.